openstreetmap/iD/ACCESSIBILITY.md

 iD relies on modern [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) for some interactions, so some devices may see degraded functionality on older browsers.

-### Setups
+### Input Setups

-The following table lists iD's usability for different setups.
+This table lists iD's usability for different setups.
 A setup is where a mapper is using only the device(s) given in the row.

 A setup with "full support" offers functionality equivalent to that of the